 Welcome to Lee Barton’s WEB site.
 Even though he is writing this he is speaking of himself in the third person as if he were a member of the aristocracy from the days of Mamie Roosevelt.

-Lee is an actor, performer, writer and filmmaker based in Los Angeles.
+Lee is a SAG-AFTRA member actor, performer, writer and filmmaker based in Los Angeles.
 He has worked on both stage and film as well as performing his own material via several one man shows, including the TerraNova Solo Arts Festival and most recently at highly regarded nonprofit theatre Dixon Place in the Lower East Side, testing bits of his uber-piece The Madness and Ease of the Electric Ameoba.
 Lee has had a quietly bizarre life built like an English muffin turned upside down on a sediment of historical play-dough so when the fault line that his life is built upon goes a rumbling, those muffin crannies swell and blow like geysers and there’s colored non-toxic clay everywhere.
 Therefore, he must expunge in the sexiest way possible.
 See the videos page for proof.

 Lee also is the CEO of Calendrome Productions with several projects including Love and Spurs, a full length anti-romantic dramedy.
 Visit Calendrome’s site or the writings section of this WEB site for more info.

 Let it Bleed, directed by Ben Burke, now available to rent/buy on iTunes, Google Play and Vudu.
 Lee plays the Junkie and his role was entirely improvised in the spirit of a true rambling coke-head.
 Below is the link to the trailer:

 Soon it will be available on the top pay per view.
 When that happens, you’ll see it posted here.